andrewdaoust/cka-prep/docs/fundamentals/chapter02.md

 Borg has inspired many data center orchestration systems.
 Google contributed `cgroups` to the Linux kernel in 2007, which along with Linux namespaces, form the heart of containerization today.
 Mesos was inspired by discussions with Google.

-The Cloud Foundry Foundation embraces the [12 factor application principles](https://12factor.net/) which Kuberentes and Borg adhere to well.
+The Cloud Foundry Foundation embraces the [12 factor application principles](https://12factor.net/) which Kubernetes and Borg adhere to well.

 ### Kubernetes architecture